 The benefit of carrying a Medigap Plan is that it provides coverage for what Original Medicare won’t.
 Medigap coverage is the policy most agents are recommending to seniors on Medicare.

 With this coverage, beneficiaries can expect little to no out of pocket expenses.

-Medicare Supplement Plans Nevada
+Medicare Supplement Plans in Nevada for 2020

 Part A and Part B cover much of the cost of inpatient and outpatient healthcare.
 After the deductible, Medicare pays 80% of the bill.

 This leaves the beneficiary responsible for the remaining 20% coinsurance on any of the above health care services.
 Nevada residents can help cut down there out of pocket spending by obtaining a Medigap Plan.

 Let’s say Noah has only Medicare when he receives inpatient hospital care.
 Well, the Part A deductible is $1,408, and then he’s going to pay 20% of the remaining bill.